This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings. Our review process.

 Just as some babies respond well to swaddling, some dogs respond well to the feeling of being swaddled as well.
 The thunder shirt is a shirt that slightly compresses the dog to make them feel safer during times of extreme stress such as during a thunderstorm.
-The Thunder Shirt comes in a variety of sizes and wraps around the dog using Velcro closures.
-The Thunder Shirt has an 80% improvement in anxiety rate among dogs that have tried it and it comes with a money back guarantee.
-If the Thunder Shirt does not improve your dog’s anxiety, Thunder Shirt will refund your money completely with no questions asked.
+The Thundershirt comes in a variety of sizes and wraps around the dog using Velcro closures.
+The Thunder Shirt has an 80% improvement in anxiety rate among dogs that have tried it, and it comes with a money back guarantee.
+If the Thundershirt does not improve your dog’s anxiety, Thundershirt will refund your money completely with no questions asked.

-Learn more about ThunderShirt’s in this video:
+Learn more about the Thundershirt in this video:

 Holistic or “Natural” Anti-Anxiety Treatments

-Holistic or “natural” anti-anxiety treatments depend upon herbal supplementation in order to treat symptoms of anxiety.
-This method of anxiety treatment is often paired with behavioral therapy as it can lessen the severity of symptoms in order to focus a dog on learning new coping techniques.
+Holistic or “natural” anti-anxiety treatments depend upon herbal supplementation to treat symptoms of anxiety.
+This method of anxiety treatment is often paired with behavioral therapy as it can lessen the severity of symptoms to focus a dog on learning new coping techniques.
 Common types of holistic or “natural” anti-anxiety treatments include: Shen Calmer, DAP or Dog Appeasing Pheromone collars and diffusers, essential lavender oil, flower essences, Chinese herbal blend medications, Composure supplemental chews and others.
 Depending upon your dog’s specific levels of anxiety you may or may not find these types of treatments useful.
 It is important to check with a veterinarian before administering any of these medications because as with humans, even herbal medications can interfere with prescription medications or existing health conditions.

 When to Consider Medication for Your Anxious Dog